denniscual/restatum/README.md

 ## Things to consider

 Before using **restatum**, ask yourself first if you really need it.
-Start with local state, then hoist to the top, and then if the props drilling start to become messy, then go **restatum**.
+Start with local state, then hoist to the top.
+And then if the props drilling and managing these state start to get messy, then go to **restatum**.
 This is your last resort!

 I would also suggest to not use **restatum** for managing your server state.
 There are lots of great libraries out there which has great features like caching, deduping request, etc